 How Blocking User Access Affects SEO

-Whilst there are different types of paywalls, there are also different ways to block content.
+Whilst there are different types of paywalls, there are also different ways to block content, a topic State of Digital Publishing (SODP) explored with registration and subscription solutions provider Poool in this webinar.

 There are two main methods of blocking:

-There is no one-size-fits-all solution to choosing the best method to limit access to content.
-It depends on the publisher’s desired strategy.
+There is no one-size-fits-all solution to choosing the best method to limit access to content, and it depends on the publisher’s desired strategy.

 The following table from the aforementioned webinar lists the pros and cons of each type of blocking method.